Postpartum period: Delayed postpartum period

 The delayed postpartum period starts after the subacute postpartum period and lasts up to six months.
 During this time, muscles and connective tissue returns to a pre-pregnancy state.
 Recovery from childbirth complications in this period, such as urinary and fecal incontinence, painful intercourse, and pelvic prolapse, are typically very slow and in some cases may not resolve.
 Symptoms of PTSD often subside in this period, dropping from 2.8% and 5.6% at six weeks postpartum to 1.5% at six months postpartum.
+During this period, infant sleep during the night gradually increases and maternal sleep generally improves.

 Approximately three months after giving birth (typically between two and five months), estrogen levels drop and large amounts of hair loss is common, particularly in the temple area (postpartum alopecia).
 Hair typically grows back normally and treatment is not indicated.
-Other conditions that may arise in this period include postpartum thyroiditis.

-During this period, infant sleep during the night gradually increases and maternal sleep generally improves.
+Many factors figure into the likelihood of post natal problems including the size of the infant; the method of delivery, such as c-section, or of forceps; perineum trauma from either an episiotomy or natural tearing; and the physical condition of the birth mother.
+Conditions that may result from childbirth include uterine prolapse, cystocele, rectocele, fecal incontinence, and urinary incontinence.
+Other conditions that may also arise in this period include postpartum thyroiditis.
 Long-term health problems (persisting after the delayed postpartum period) are reported by 31% of women.